xtenzQ/Uni-Infosec/README.md

 # Information Security

-This repository contains homework with explanations for course of Information Security at Inha University.
-Please be respectful and try to implement everything described below on your own and don't just copy.
+This repository contains homework with explanations for course of Information Security.
+I don't wanna mention the university but if you finally figured out which course it is I ask you to be respectful and try to implement everything described below on your own and don't just copy.
 I made this repository for students who eager to know the basics of information security.

 **Table of contents:**
 1. Debugging with GDB